What Does It Mean To Be Paid In Arrears?

 It’s common practice to pay employees in arrears, regardless of industry.
 As long as you’re a responsible business owner and not failing to make payroll, this is an acceptable method.

-Allots Time To Calculate Tips for Service Industry Employees
+Allots Time to Calculate Tips for Service Industry Employees

 Many service industry employees are paid in arrears by necessity, given much of their salary is earned through tips.
 These tips cause wages to fluctuate and become unpredictable, removing the possibility for payment in advance.